 Chill out with CBD gumdrops from Molly J.

-If she could use a little more chill in her life, a mini sampler trio of high-quality CBD gummies from mom-owned Molly J. could be a thoughtful gift for your overworked friend.
-Grown in America with no GMO’s — and with no THC, so she doesn’t have to worry about a high –these gummies should just help take the edge off in sophisticated flavors like lemon lavender and plum cardamom. ($15-$25, Molly J)
+If she could use a little more chill in her life, a two-pack bundle of high-quality CBD gummies from mom-owned Molly J. could be a thoughtful gift for your overworked friend.
+Grown in America with no GMO’s — and with no THC, so she doesn’t have to worry about a high –these gummies should just help take the edge off in sophisticated flavors like lemon lavender and plum cardamom. ($34-36, Molly J)

 Also, check out the fancy gift box of Blackberry Rose Sleep Formula gummies in our guide to practical Valentine’s gifts — it looks just like a spectacular box of chocolates, only…more practical.
 Yay for sleep. ($70)

 We also love the celebrity-run online Masterclass courses (also perfect for the man who has everything, should your BFF be a guy).
 Here, 150 classes include home cooking with Alice Waters, conservation with Jane Goodall, photography with Annie Leibovitz, and Creating Outside the Lines with Issa Rae.
-There’s even a course in the power of resilience from HRC herself — and we know a lot of women on our list who’d love that. (starting at $15/mo for unlimited courses or check out annual gift subscriptions.)
+There’s even a course in the power of resilience from HRC herself — and we know a lot of women on our list who’d love that. (starting at $15/mo for unlimited courses)

 Non-alcoholic gifts to toast with